SAKPaaS/raspi-costumer-scanner/README.md

   IP `hostname -I`, then pinging all available devices `nmap -sn 192.168.0.1/24`, then run `sudo arp -a`and look for entries starting with `b8:27:eb:...` (The automatic WIFI connection did not work for me, but connecting to the router via LAN allowed to connect to the raspbi).
+ 6. To proceed, follow the steps below to set the wireless interface to monitoring mode.
+Note that the default user pi is already in [the sudo group](https://www.elektronik-kompendium.de/sites/raspberry-pi/2002231.htm)